 Kuang Si Falls is a beautiful multi-layered waterfall, cascading down onto perfectly shaped rocks in a shimmering turquoise color.
-Kuang Si Falls are a perfect getaway from Luang Prabang and a great spot to cool off on a sunny day.
+Kuang Si Falls is a perfect getaway from Luang Prabang and a great spot to cool off on a sunny day.
 We spent half a day walking, swimming and taking pictures here and it is the perfect break from the busier tourist towns!
 In this guide, you’ll be able to read about everything you need to know before and during your visit.

 WARNING: do not rent a motorbike in Luang Prabang.
 They will demand you leave your passport and scams happen (too) often to tourists.
 How?
 They steal/damage their own motorbike and if you don’t pay the price you won’t get your passport back.
 Hence the tuk-tuk prices being higher here – besides cycling and walking, it’s the safest thing to do.